pgiangrosso/sirPG/README.md

 - 👋 Hi, my name is Philip Giangrosso
-- 👀 I’m currently interested in data analytics
+- 👀 I’m currently interested in data visualization and analysis
-- 🌱 I’m currently learning SQL as well as data visualization tools such as Tableau and soon PowerBI
+- 🌱 I’m currently learning Postgresql as well as Tableau
 - 💞️ I’m looking to collaborate on interesting financial or projects where visuals are needed
-- 📫 You can reach me via my emal: philipgian97@gmail.com
+- 📫 You can reach me via my emal: pgiangrosso33@gmail.com

 <!---
 sirPG/sirPG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.